sairam-298/Qahwa/README.md

 </div>

 ## 🌟 Overview

-Qahwa Coffee Chatbot is an intelligent virtual assistant designed to help customers explore and purchase premium Arabic coffee.
-Built with modern AI technologies, it provides personalized recommendations, product information, and handles workshop bookings through an elegant, user-friendly interface.
+Qahwa is a boutique coffee company specializing in premium Arabic coffee seed varieties.
+Our intelligent virtual assistant helps customers discover our curated selection of coffee seeds, provides detailed varietal information, and offers personalized recommendations based on growing conditions and flavor preferences.
+Built with modern AI technology, the platform delivers expert guidance on cultivation, brewing techniques, and seamlessly handles bookings for our weekly coffee brewing workshops through an intuitive, user-friendly interface.

 ## 🚀 Features